Sn0wye/vite-tsx-boilerplate/README.md

 Start developing.

-Any files with extension `.js` can be linted against ESLint and Prettier recommended rules.
+Any files with extension `.js, .jsx, .ts, .tsx` can be linted against ESLint and Prettier recommended rules.

 ### npm